 Own a Now TV box?
-Here's all you need to know to get more from your cheap media streaming box
+Here’s all you need to know to get more from your cheap media streaming box – as well as some of the best Now TV box deals available right now.

 Sky’s Now TV box is, without doubt, the cheapest way to upgrade your HDTV and give it some more impressive connected features.
 It costs just over £10 and gives you direct access to multiple Sky services as well as a load of catch-up content.
 It’s a rare tech bargain.